Garmouth railway station: The station infrastructure

 Garmouth station had one platform with a typical wooden station building and what appear to be additional toilet buildings on either end.
 A stationmaster's house sits just beyond the Urquhart end of the platform.
 A crane stood in the goods yard and a storage hut was located on the platform.

 The 1903 OS map shows that a considerable number of changes took place with a reduction from two to one platform, the removal of a passing loop, an overbridge and two signal boxes.
 A goods shed and weighing machine are shown with what may have been a bay platform on the Spey Bay end.
 A small shelter is shown on the second platform together with one of the signal boxes.
 The station was host to a LNER camping coach from 1935 and 1936 and possibly one for some of 1934.
 A photograph taken in 1960 may show the grass covered second platform edge with no passing loop and the 1957 OS map confirms this.

 The Moray Coast line was predominantly single track apart from a double track section between Buckie and Portessie.
 Track lifting took place shortly after closure in 1968.

 The Speyside Way

 The Spey Viaduct and river near Garmouth.

 The Spey Viaduct formerly carried the Moray Coast railway over the River Spey to Spey Bay station and beyond, however it now serves walkers using the Speyside Way that runs from Aviemore to Buckpool old harbour.
+On 14 December 2025, the viaduct collapsed.